wizmo2/zidoo-player/add_remove.md

 a.
 Press the ADD INTEGRATION button

 b.
-Seach for Zidoo and select Zidoo
+Search for Zidoo and select Zidoo

 d.
 Enter the IP address and Password (if applicable)